-Regions 1, 2, and 5 had the largest number of identified critical deficient practices and accounted for 88.9 percent of critical-risk deficient practices identified.
-Regions 1, 2, and 3 had the highest number of deficient practices that were identified as having high risk to individuals, accounting for 89.5 percent of the high-risk deficient practices.
-It should be noted, however, that there were no statistically significant differences in the number of deficient practices between individual regions and the overall state.
+Regions 3, 5, and 6 had the largest number of identified critical deficient practices and accounted for 84.6 percent of critical-risk deficient practices identified.
+Regions 2, 3, and 4 had the highest number of deficient practices that were identified as having high risk to individuals, accounting for 75.5 percent of the high-risk deficient practices.